 In the summer, Baltimore is a little warmer than Seattle.
-Typically, the summer temperatures in Baltimore in July are around 78°F (25°C), and Seattle is about 67°F (19°C).
+Typically, the summer temperatures in Baltimore in July average around 78°F (25°C), and Seattle averages at about 67°F (19°C).

 People are often attracted to the plentiful sunshine in Seattle this time of the year.
 In Baltimore, it's very sunny this time of the year.
 Baltimore usually receives less sunshine than Seattle during summer.
 Baltimore gets 283 hours of sunny skies, while Seattle receives 313 hours of full sun in the summer.

 Baltimore gets a good bit of rain this time of year.
 In July, Baltimore usually receives more rain than Seattle.
 Baltimore gets 4.1 inches (103 mm) of rain, while Seattle receives 0.9 inches (22 mm) of rain each month for the summer.

 The autumn brings many poeple to Baltimore as well as Seattle.
 Also, many visitors come to Seattle in the autumn for the hiking trails, the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area.

 In October, Baltimore is generally a little warmer than Seattle.
 Daily temperatures in Baltimore average around 57°F (14°C), and Seattle fluctuates around 54°F (12°C).

 In the autumn, Baltimore often gets more sunshine than Seattle.
 Baltimore gets 196 hours of sunny skies this time of year, while Seattle receives 143 hours of full sun.